Matt McIlwain | Member, Board of Directors

 Ted Coons | Member, Board of Directors

-Ted Coons is Principal at TCV and has 15 years of financial and investment experience in the technology sector.
-He focuses on infrastructure investment opportunities including the datacenter, mobile/wireless, networking, storage and security sectors.
 Prior to TCV, Ted was a Managing Director in Blackstone’s Private Equity Group where he sourced, evaluated and executed investments across the technology sector.
-Before joining Blackstone, Ted was a Vice President at the Credit Suisse First Boston Technology Group.
+Before joining Blackstone, Ted was a Vice President at the Credit Suisse First Boston Technology Group where he was responsible for advising and financing the firm’s semiconductor and capital equipment clients.
 Ted began his career as an investment banker at Deutsche Bank.

 Jesse Rothstein | Member, Board of Directors